-Lovely phrase “it’s just a numbers game”.
-Itis used a lot, not just in professional services firms, but also in many B2B businesses and no doubt in the B2C world as well.
+Lovely phrase “it’s just a numbers game.”
+It is used a lot in professional services firms.
 However, the idea that the more generic activity you do, the more success you will get, is simply not the case.
 For those in professional services firms who need to get the attention of business owners, the C-suite, or senior executives, it is highly unlikely to be an effective winning work strategy.

 To give you an idea of why this isn’t such a great way of working, we’ll look at the component stages.

 Sending out a generic email asking for a meeting.

 You’ve probably been on the receiving end of this approach.
 It happens a lot on LinkedIn, and if your email is easy to find, you get a ton of these direct into your inbox.
 Once the salesperson has a way to contact you, they send you a message which is clearly cut and pasted, saying that they need to have a meeting to show/demo their product/service which will save your business stacks of money.
 Sometimes, they even pitch you the very services that you do!

 This doesn’t work, their value proposition falls flat.
 Quite simply because it is way too early.
 They know nothing about your business and have spent no time researching you.
 More importantly, they’ve told you what solution you need without asking you a single question.

 Most of us don’t respond well to this approach.
 So, if you don’t respond well to this, why on earth would your clients or prospects?

 If you really want to meet someone, see if you can get a referral to them.
 If you can’t, then do your research and spend time thinking about an initial approach.
 What might compel them to meet with you?
 Answer that effectively, and you’ll have the tools to make an approach that will secure a meeting.

 Filling your diary with as many meetings as possible.